 New Books About Higher Education

-Author discusses his new book on the evolution of colleges and universities in the United States.
+Author discusses new book on the evolution of the modern university.

 Historian discusses his new book on how courts in the United States have treated cases involving access to higher education.